 Here’s what’s ahead of us today:

 What is earned media value?

-In other words, earned media is a form of a word-of-mouth marketing.
+In other words, earned media is a form of a word-of-mouth recommendations.

-That distinguishes earned media, from owned media, which are all marketing channels you own, for example your social media profiles or company blog.
+That distinguishes earned media, from owned media, which are all marketing channels you own, for example, your social media profiles or company blog.
 The third pillar of online presence is paid media.
-This kind of media entails all paid ads campaigns, for example, Google Ads or Facebook Ads.
+Paid media entails all paid ads campaigns, for example, Google Ads or Facebook Ads.

-That’s why, the earned media value is so hard to calculate and is by many considered a vanity metric.
+That’s why, the EMV is so hard to calculate and is by many considered a vanity metric.

 Unfortunately, PR managers need the EMV to measure the results of their work.
 Not only to show their bosses that their work has a positive impact on the business and will help them achieve their business goals, but to improve their activities.
 After all, if you don’t measure something, you can’t improve it.
 And you will never know whether you’ve reached your campaign goals or not.

 Which brings us to our second point.